 In the USA, most dioceses already have a diocesan directory of all the adoration with exposition of the Blessed Sacrament taking places in parishes on their website.
 Canada needs to grow in this promotional initiative.

-“We can deepen our awareness of God’s presence in our midst; in the sacraments and particularly in the Eucharist, in Scripture, through sacrifice and prayer, in adoration and ecclesial communion and through testimony and evangelization.”
-Bishop Brendan O’Brien, President Emeritus of the Canadian Conference of Catholic Bishops
+“We can deepen our awareness of God’s presence in our midst; in the sacraments and particularly in the Eucharist, in Scripture, through sacrifice and prayer, in adoration and ecclesial communion and through testimony and evangelization.” — Bishop Brendan O’Brien, President Emeritus of the Canadian Conference of Catholic Bishops

 Upon retirement, + Bishop Pearce Lacey enjoyed praying for three hours each day at St. Pascal Baylon Perpetual Adoration chapel near his apartment.
 He firmly urged that PEA be started in parishes.
 We were asked and commissioned by a Bishop who was a member of the Canadian Conference of Catholic Bishops to be a centre for the promotion of adoration in Canada.

 Cardinal Aloysius Ambrozic encouraged adoration and permitted us to help start chapels in parishes.
 His Eminence Cardinal Collins would like perpetual adoration in all parishes (Archdiocese of Toronto, August 2017, Cardinal’s Office).
-Since his installment as Archbishop of Toronto in 2007, he asks that his pastors start Perpetual Eucharistic Adoration.
+Since his installment as Archbishop of Toronto in 2007, he asked his pastors to start Perpetual Eucharistic Adoration.
 He even requested this at his very first meetings with all his priests.
 One of those meetings he chose to hold at Transfiguration of Our Lord in Etobicoke, ON.
 This parish has had round the clock adoration since we helped organize a Sign-Up weekend there ad the chapel opened in the Jubilee Year 2000.
 His Eminence met in person with a Eucharistic priest that helped start about 100 adoration sites and gave a blessing on the mission of starting new chapels.
 In addition, he personally requested an adoration chapel in Scarborough be restarted.
-We contacted the parish, helped organize a Sign-Up weekend there and the chapel was opened again.
+We contacted that parish, helped organize a Sign-Up weekend there and the chapel was opened again.

-Examples of what some dioceses have done:
+Examples of what some dioceses have done and letters from Bishops

 Diocesan News Bishop releases pastoral letter Details Friday, 14 April 2017 ‘Love Made Visible’ to encourage Eucharistic Adoration.
 Story by Reagan Scott